-- The Alexandria City Public Schools Concussion Management Team ("CMT") shall be appointed by the Superintendent of Schools and shall consist of a school administrator, an athletic administrator, a licensed health care provider, a coach, a parent or guardian of a student-athlete, a student athlete, and any such other person the Superintendent determines will assist the CMT in its actions. - The CMT shall develop concussion training materials for school personnel, volunteers, student-athletes, and parents of student-athletes.
+- The Alexandria City Public Schools Concussion Management Team ("CMT") shall be appointed by the Superintendent of Schools and shall consist of a school administrator, an athletic administrator, a licensed health care provider, a coach, a parent or guardian of a student-athlete, a student-athlete, and any such other person the Superintendent determines will assist the CMT in its actions.
+A current roster of CMT members are listed in Regulation JJAC-R. - The CMT shall develop concussion training materials for school personnel, volunteers, student-athletes, and parents/guardians of student-athletes.
+Those materials may address the proper fitting and maintenance of helmets.
 The CMT shall also develop concussion reporting, management, and review protocols for the school division.
-The CMT shall maintain a record of all incidents where a student-athlete has been removed from a game, competition, or practice because he or she has been suspected of sustaining a concussion. - The CMT shall meet at least once per semester and shall evaluate the division's training materials, concussion reporting, management, and review protocols annually.
+The CMT shall maintain a record of all incidents where a student-athlete has been removed from a game, competition, or practice because he or she has been suspected of sustaining a concussion.

+• The CMT shall meet at least once per semester and shall evaluate the Division's training materials, concussion reporting, management, and review protocols annually.